 Many things tend to get into trouble when left alone.
 Children and pets are prime examples of this.
 You probably have that one friend who could always benefit from an extra pair of eyes.
 Another thing that can cause you trouble if left alone are your gums.
 So much emphasis is placed on teeth with dental care that we sometimes we forget the gums are right next to them.
 Gum disease is one of the leading causes of tooth loss.
 Many people do not realize they have it until it’s at an advanced stage.
 What are some signs you should look for?
-If you have it, how can you get your gum disease in Raleigh treated?
+If you have it, how can you get your gum disease in North Raleigh treated?

 Possible Signs of Gum Disease

 People feel pretty comfortable identifying issues with their teeth.
 Pain or obvious discoloration can be really obvious, and a person knows they need to take care of it.
 Gum disease, or periodontal disease, presents its own signs that you should consistently look for, just like with your teeth.
 Some of those signs are:

 - Consistent bleeding when brushing or flossing

 - A receding gum line that causes teeth to appear longer

 - A shift in how your bite comes together